JonahEmbry/Dorm-Room/Door module/README.md

 Current features: Security System, Push button

-Information for building the Control Unit can be found at embryindustries.weebly.com.
+Information for building the Door Module can be found at embryindustries.weebly.com.